-We recommend spending half of the day in one of the two major ticketed attractions (the Colosseum & Forum or the Vatican Museums), and the other half of it strolling around the city, with a delicious plate of Roman pasta for lunch in between.
+We recommend spending the first half of the day in either one of the two major ticketed attractions (the Colosseum & Forum or the Vatican Museums and St Peter’s Basilica).
+Both of these major sites take around 3-4 hours to visit reasonably thoroughly so you can only choose one.
+This leaves the other half of the day to explore the city’s historic quarter.

 When choosing which ‘big’ site to see, ask yourself the question: “do I prefer art or archaeology?”

-Based on the answer to that question, either book a ticket to the Vatican Museums (if you’re interested in art as well as history), or the Colosseum and Forum (if you’re interested in archaeology).
+Based on the answer to that question, either book a ticket to the Vatican Museums (if you’re more interested in art as well as history), or the Colosseum and Forum (if you’re more interested in archaeology).
 You can book tickets to both online.
 When you book the former you need to choose a date and time to visit, but tickets the latter can be used at any time.

 If you opt to go into the Colosseum and Forum, we recommend spending a few euro extra for a ticket with an audio-guide.
 If you do this, then when you finish the self-guided walk, we recommend that you walk north-west from Piazza Navona for ten minutes to Ponte Sant’Angelo where you can see Castel Sant’Angelo and the Vatican.
 An extra 10 minutes’ walk will take you to St Peter’s Square where you can at least say you’ve set foot inside the border of Vatican City.

-8.00am Breakfast (caffè e cornetto of course)
+8.00 am Breakfast (caffè e cornetto of course)

-11.00 break in the walk for a snack – maybe try a gelato at San Crispin al Pantheon (Piazza della Maddalena, 3) or a coffee at Sant’Eustachio il Caffè (Piazza di S. Eustachio, 82)
+3.00 pm break in the walk for a snack – maybe try a gelato at San Crispin al Pantheon (Piazza della Maddalena, 3) or a coffee at Sant’Eustachio il Caffè (Piazza di S. Eustachio, 82)